How does HOA insurance work?

 HOA insurance and homeowners or condo insurance

 A homeowners policy covers the house and everything in it and provides liability protection for you.
-The HOA policy would cover shared space, like a clubhouse or pool.
+The HOA policy covers shared spaces, such as a clubhouse or pool.

 How do you buy HOA insurance?